UnlimitedMoneyLimited/Content-Keeper-Bypass/README.md

-The crappiest mathod known to man kind 💩

 This only works on chromebooks. the version doesnt matter.

 1. start by powerwashing your chromebook by pressing esc + refresh + power button, after its done, you should be brought to this screen.